MechaRex/logikaldb/README.md

 1. `write(directoryPath: List<String>, key: String, value: Goal): Unit`:
    - Creates a value in the specified directory under the specified key
    - For example: `write(listof("logikaldb","examples"), "intro", eq(vr("example"), "Hello World!"))` creates a `example="Hello World!"` value under the `intro` key in the `logikaldb/examples` directory
-2. `read(directoryPath: List<String>, key: String): Flow<Goal>`:
+2. `read(directoryPath: List<String>, key: String): Query`:
    - Reads out lazily the value from the database in the specified directory and key location
-   - Flow is the built-in asynchronous data stream in Kotlin that we are using throughout LogikalDB to make the database reactive.
-You can learn more about it here: https://kotlinlang.org/docs/reference/coroutines/flow.html
+   - Query is a lazy query builder that you can refine with more constraints.
+Internally Query uses [Flow](https://kotlinlang.org/docs/reference/coroutines/flow.html) to make Query lazy and also a reactive stream.
-   - For example: `read(listof("logikaldb","examples"), "intro")` will instantly return us a Flow and this Flow will be able to run our database operation and return the value from the database
+   - For example: `read(listof("logikaldb","examples"), "intro")` will instantly return a Query that will give back the results in `/logikaldb/examples/intro` when executed.

 ## Querying
 In LogikalDB querying is about finding data with constraints that we introduce previously in the logical programming section.
 We basically do the querying by adding more constraints to the data, which in turn makes the data more specialized.
 Another interesting thing about LogikalDB queries is that they are based on lazy streams(flow), which means that:
 - they are only run, when we want them to and
 - we can alo easily compose them into bigger queries.